brink-daniel/ssms-object-explorer-menu/README.md

 ## Install

-There are two options for installing the SSMS Object Explorer Menu extension in SQL Server Management Studio (SSMS).
-The recommended method is to run the VSIX installer package.
-The alternative method is to manually extract the files into the Extensions folder.
+There are two installation methods available for the SSMS Object Explorer Menu extension in SQL Server Management Studio (SSMS):
+1. **Recommended Method** – Install using the VSIX installer package, which provides a streamlined and automated setup process.
+2. **Manual Installation** – Alternatively, you can manually extract the extension files into the SSMS Extensions folder.

-### VSIX installer
+### VSIX installer (Recommended)

 Download the [SSMSObjectExplorerMenu.vsix](https://github.com/brink-daniel/ssms-object-explorer-menu/releases) from the latest release.